 Things to do in Fuerteventura

-Fuerteventura is famous for its gorgeous beaches, ranging from stretches of white sands in the south, to the odd black sand beaches in the north.
-There are also charming little villages and harbours to enjoy, and a laidback ambiance that characterises the entire island.
+Fuerteventura is famous for its gorgeous beaches, which range from stretches of white sands in the south to the odd black-sand beaches in the north.
+There are also charming little villages and harbours to enjoy, and a laidback ambiance characterises the entire island.
+Fuerteventura doesn't have the glamorous nightlife or high-end attractions of some other Balearic destinations, but those visiting to enjoy its wholesome charms will not be disappointed.

 The island's regular winds make it a good destination for water sports such as windsurfing and kite surfing, and other fun activities include glass-bottomed boat adventures and camel rides on the beach.
 Families travelling with kids should try out the Baku Water Park and Fuerteventura Oasis Park.

 Car hire is good value and most visitors tend to rent a vehicle by the week to get around Fuerteventura at their leisure.
 Public transport is decent, though, with reliable and cheap buses, and ferries that are useful for getting from one side of the island to the other.
-If visitors are going to use buses regularly during their visit, they should invest in a Tarjeta Dinero, a bus discount card.

 Betancuria